wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/single-sign-on/onelogin.rst

 ----------------------

 #.
 Create an account in OneLogin.
 Request a free trial if you don't have a paid license.
 #.
-Add the OneLogin extension in your browser.
+Add the OneLogin extension to your browser.
 #.
 Create a new user.

    #.
 Log in to **OneLogin** web console, select **Administration** > **Users** > **New User**.